-- 11.11.
-The board of trustees will approve this policy at each review.
-The regional governance team will hold the headteacher to account for its implementation. - 11.12.
-The regional system leader will monitor the effectiveness of this policy.
+- 11.10.
+The Board of Trustees and the Executive Leadership team (ELT) will approve this policy at each review.
+In upholding their governance function the Regional Education Director and regional team will hold the headteacher to account for its implementation. - 11.11.
+The Regional Safeguarding System Leader will ensure the academy contributes to multi-agency working in line with the DfE statutory guidance Working Together to Safeguard Children 2018.
+The academy must understand their role in the new safeguarding partner arrangements in the local authority. - 11.12.
+The Regional Safeguarding System Leader will monitor the effectiveness of this policy.
 The system leader is responsible for liaising with the headteacher and Designated Safeguarding Lead over all matters regarding child protection issues. - 11.13.
-The regional safeguarding system leader will liaise with the head teacher and the Designated Safeguarding Lead to produce an annual report for the local authority (s175/s157). - 11.14.
-The Regional Education Director, or when appropriate, the Deputy Regional Education Director, will act as the 'case manager' in the event that an allegation of abuse is made against the head teacher, where appropriate (see appendix 3).
+The Regional Safeguarding System Leader will liaise with the headteacher and the Designated Safeguarding Lead to produce an annual report for the local authority (s175/s157). - 11.14.
+The Regional Education Director, or when appropriate, the Deputy Regional Education Director, will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate (see Appendix 3).